LinusMolin98/1223/README.md

 ### Bug Reports
 - **Resolved**: An issue where guesses outside the board boundaries caused errors.
 Added input validation to resolve.
 - **Unresolved**: Occasionally, the color output does not reset correctly on some terminals.
+The code has some parts that does not appear to validate in pep8 not matter what i do, i dont understand whats needed to get it fixed and have tried everything.

 ## Deployment
 This project is run locally.
 To start the game, clone the repository and run `python battleship.py` in your terminal, ensuring Python 3.x is installed.